ruthyankson/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c prints all possible combinations of single-digit numbers separated by commas and spaces using only putchar 100-print_comb3.c prints all possible different combinations of two digits without repeating the reverse combination.
 101-print_comb4.c prints all possible different combinations of three digits without repeating the reverse and using putchar only
+102-print_comb5.c prints all possible combinations of two two-digit numbers... some interesting combination